kinvolk/lokomotive/docs/cli/lokoctl_component_apply.md

 ### Options inherited from parent commands

 ```
-      --kubeconfig string     Path to kubeconfig file, taken from the asset dir if not given, and finally falls back to ~/.kube/config
+      --kubeconfig-file string   Path to kubeconfig file, taken from the asset dir if not given and finally falls back to ~/.kube/config
       --lokocfg string           Path to lokocfg directory or file (default "./")
       --lokocfg-vars string      Path to lokocfg.vars file (default "./lokocfg.vars")
 ```

 ### SEE ALSO